LEAN-96/RAG-Demystified/README.md

 $$p_n(z|x)$$
 ==
 This term represents the probability of generating the entire sequence ( 𝑦 ) given the input 𝑥 and the retrieved document 𝑧.
 It captures how well the document 𝑧 helps in generating the answer.
+This document probability is derived from the retrieval score of the document.

 $$p_{\theta}(y|x, z)$$
 ==